Vital-Fernandez/lime/docs/source/documentation/measurements.rst

 .. attention::
     In the output measurements log and the ``lime.Spectrum.log``, these parameters have the same flux units as the input spectrum.
-However, the attributes of the ``lime.Spectrum`` are normalized by the constant provided by the user ``lime.Spectrum.normFLux``
+However, the attributes of the ``lime.Spectrum`` are normalized by the constant provided at the ``lime.Spectrum`` definition.

 * **peak_wave** (``.peak_wave``, ``float``): This variable is the wavelength of the highest pixel value in the line region.